confluentinc/schema-registry/docs/api.rst

 Subjects
 --------

 The subjects resource provides a list of all registered subjects in your schema registry.
 A subject refers to the name under which the schema is registered.
-If you are using the schema registry for Kafka, then a subject refers to either a "<topic>,key" or "<topic>,value" depending on whether you are registering the key schema for that topic or the value schema.
+If you are using the schema registry for Kafka, then a subject refers to either a "<topic>-key" or "<topic>-value" depending on whether you are registering the key schema for that topic or the value schema.

 .. http:get:: /subjects